nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 labels:
     - arender-connector
 toc: true
-tree_item_index: 1050
+tree_item_index: 1505
 ---

 The more people involved on a document, the more difficult it becomes to collaborate and communicate because every participant has their own device (PC, mobile, tablet, etc.) and their own tools, which means different formats to preview.

 {{! excerpt}}
-The Nuxeo Annotations addon allows users to preview and annotate any document stored in the Nuxeo repository: Office documents, PDF, images, videos, etc., on any device with the ARender previewer from [Arondor](https://www.arondor.com/en/).
+The Nuxeo Enhanced Viewer addon allows users to preview and annotate any document stored in the Nuxeo repository: Office documents, PDF, images, videos, etc., on any device with the ARender previewer from [Arondor](https://www.arondor.com/en/).
 {{! /excerpt}}

 ARender software comprises two parts: